 Eight Angle Pose also builds confidence, concentration, and improves digestion.
 This pose provides a great opportunity to harness – and appreciate – your own inner strength.

-Avoid this pose if you have any wrist, elbow, or shoulder injuries.
+Avoid eight angle pose if you have any wrist, elbow, or shoulder injuries.

 Pro Tip: If you find it difficult to balance in this pose, rest the bottom hip and outer leg on a bolster.